III B Society

 They illuminate an issue from all sides to scrape out relevant facts, arguments, intentions, conceptions

-and to filter out eg illusions, false assumptions, argumentative gaps, hype and pressure.
+and to filter out eg illusions, pseudo-mental products, hype, errors, deceptions and undue pressure.

 Negotiation between affected parties can be with choice of place, time and proceedings in a public fo-